Scrabble: Acceptable words

-The first predominates in the U.S., Canada, and Thailand, and the second in English Scrabble in the rest of the world.
-There is also a large community of competitive Collins players in North America, with its own NASPA rating system.

 NWL and OSPD

 Today's NASPA Word List (NWL), published by NASPA Games, descends from the Official Tournament and Club Word List (a non-bowdlerized version of the Official Scrabble Players Dictionary) and its companion Long Words List for longer words.
 The current version of NWL is NWL2023, effective February 2024, and the Official Scrabble Players Dictionary, published by Merriam-Webster, is currently in its seventh edition of 2022.
 NWL includes all current OSPD words, plus several hundred offensive words and genericized trademarks such as KLEENEX; as of 2020, it no longer includes words judged to be personally applicable offensive slurs.

 The NWL and OSPD are compiled using a number of major college-level dictionaries, principally those published by Merriam-Webster.
 If a word appears, at least historically, in any one of the dictionaries, it is included in the NWL and the OSPD.
 If the word has only an offensive meaning, it is included only in the NWL.
 The key difference between the OSPD and the NWL is that the OSPD is marketed for "home and school" use, without words which their source dictionaries judged offensive, rendering the Official Scrabble Players Dictionary less fit for official Scrabble play.
 The OSPD is available in bookstores, while the NWL is available only through NASPA.